Why Melatonin for Tinnitus Works

 These are extremely positive results.
 We are currently working on further high-quality clinical trials to validate these findings conclusively, considering melatonin's recognized efficacy in improving sleep and overall quality of life for individuals with tinnitus.

-How much melatonin should you take for tinnitus?
+How much melatonin for tinnitus should I take?

 Melatonin dosages can vary, and it's advisable to start with lower doses (typically 1-3 mg) to assess individual tolerance and effectiveness.
 Most insomnia clinical trials for use a 3 mg dose of melatonin, a standard adult dose.
 Older adults should start at lower doses.
 There doesn't appear to be an issues with extended use.